StratifyLabs/StratifyLabs.github.io/_posts/2018-02-26-Understanding-Stratify-OS.md

 Stratify OS is perfect for building hardware modules (like bluetooth, wifi, etc).
 Most module manufacturers use serialization or complex SDKs based on source code integration or scripting.
 </p>
 <p>
-With Stratify OS, module manufacturers can define the BSP and root applications while allowing customers to build and run applications that run natively on the MCU using an easy-to-use POSIX API.
+With Stratify OS, module manufacturers can define the BSP and root applications while allowing customers to build and run applications that run native C/C++ applications on the MCU using an easy-to-use POSIX API.
 </p>
 <p>
 If you are a module maker interested in providing a simple-to-use SDK to your customers, <a href="{{ BASE_URL }}/contact-us">we can help</a>.